pex-gl/pex-renderer/README.md

 Base renderer

-Other renderer are composed with it.
+All renderers are composed with it.

 **Kind**: static method of [<code>renderer</code>](#module_renderer)
 <a name="module_renderer.basic"></a>